Schools Face 50x More Attacks Than Financial Institutions

 Moving away from traditional outdated content filtering services and products over to a Zero Trust disposition could be the difference between having networks held hostage during testing, impacting bond and insurance ratings, or creating public embarrassment.
 This can be avoided by evaluating your current readiness, and if it does not meet some of the enterprise standards covered in this article, we recommend you reconsider.

-For more information about iboss Zero Trust Edge for K-12 and the entire Education sector, please visit iboss’ site for Education.
+For more information about iboss Zero Trust SSE for K-12 and the entire Education sector, please visit iboss’ site for Education.

 Blog post authored by Richard Quinones, Senior Vice President, Public Sector at iboss.